fluiddyn/transonic/doc/examples/row_sum/txt.rst

 but in this case, it is still more than twice slower than the implementation with loops.

-There are rooms for improvements of the Cython backend (in particular, :code:`@cython.boundscheck(False) @cython.wraparound(False)` are currently not used), which could explain the lower performance of Cython.
+There are rooms for improvements for the Cython backend (in particular, :code:`@cython.boundscheck(False) @cython.wraparound(False)` are currently not used), which could explain the lower performance of Cython.